 Looking to make some tasty beef jerky to snack on?
-Making beef jerky is quite easy–as long as you pick the right meats!
+Making beef jerky is quite easy–as long as you pick the best beef for jerky (for you)!

 Here at TheGrillingDad we are here to help.

-In this article you will learn all about the best meats for making beef jerky whether you are new to making beef jerky or just wanting a new challenge!
+In this article you will learn all about the best beef for jerky whether you are new to making beef jerky or just wanting a new challenge!

-Over the years we’ve made beef jerky from every cut of meat you can imagine, so keep reading to learn all about what we’ve discovered and find out which meat is the best for making beef jerky.
+Over the years we’ve made beef jerky from every cut of meat you can imagine, so keep reading to learn all about what we’ve discovered and find out which is the best for beef for jerky.

-What to Look for When Choosing Beef Jerky Meat
+What to Look for When Choosing the Best Cut for Beef Jerky

-When you are thinking about making homemade beef jerky, there are a few aspects you need to look for in the meat no matter what type of cut you are thinking of purchasing, such as:
+When you are thinking about making homemade beef jerky, there are a few aspects you need to look for in the meat no matter the cuts of beef you are thinking of purchasing, such as:

 Read below to find out more about each of these aspects when it comes to choosing a cut of meat to make jerky.